 These clients try to get you to be just as rude and insulting as they are.
 They feed on nasty responses.
 Don’t let them win.

 Remember, they are almost never mad at you personally.
-They are mad about a situation.
+They are mad about the situation.

 If you are offended by foul language, and it’s a barrier to being able to solve the problem, say “Excuse me.
 I can’t help you if you insist on using that type of language.
 If you continue, I will hang up.”
 Often, when you hang up, the person calls back and apologizes.
 Or, if this happens to one of your employees, you can call the person and discuss the use of profanity with them.
 They almost always apologize.